FultonBrowne/aiserv/README.md

 ```

 You must run the server in the same directory as the config.json file, that will change in the future

+## History

+This Server was built as an intern project and a candidate for client deployment during my time at Shurburt LLC.
+It was built under the supervision of (and for other, components, in collaboration with) Kevin Auer, Jay North, Kelsey Weeks, and Ian Harrison.
+It is now being run as its own little hobby project under the GPL-3.0 License.